-A “joke” or a real joke that a teacher says may help trigger memory on the test so I always try to take what the teacher says into heavy consideration as I am listening and storing away information.
-Writing down important information also helps seal in the knowledge into my brain.
-Writing the information down and listening in class helps me remember it so there is little work for me to do later.
+A “joke” or a real joke that a teacher says may help trigger memory on the test, so I always try to take what the teacher says into heavy consideration as I am listening and storing away information.
+Writing down important information also helps seal the knowledge into my brain.
+Writing the information down and listening in class helps me remember it, so there is little work for me to do later.

 Obviously, since I am an oratory learner reading the material aloud helps me study a lot.
-I actually read really loud in the library once and a girl had to come tap on my study room door to get me to shut up (those things aren’t soundproof?)
-Obviously this study tip is not the best one if you are studying in a library and people are trying to study around you, but if you are in your room and it helps to hear things for you it’s a good tip.
-Be careful though because reading aloud can tend to slow you down a bit so sometimes I just narrate in my head and don’t actually speak anything aloud.
+I actually read really loud in the library once, and a girl had to come tap on my study room door to get me to shut up (those things aren’t soundproof?)
+Obviously, this study tip is not the best one if you are studying in a library and people are trying to study around you, but if you are in your room and it helps to hear things for you, it’s a good tip.
+Be careful, though, because reading aloud can tend to slow you down a bit.
+Sometimes I narrate in my head and don’t actually speak anything aloud.

 This one is a little strange, but I found that it really helped me in my History classes.
 In History classes, you often have to remember a lot about certain events.
 I would sit with my study guides in the library and make up a colorful dialogue with the history stories.
 I would consider them stories and fluff them up into more memorable scenes by adding fake dialogue to them in my head.
-When you do this make sure you are adding in all the facts that you are trying to study into the story because after all you won’t be graded on how well you made up stories.
+When you do this, make sure you add all the facts you are trying to study into the story.
+You won’t be graded on how well you made up stories.

 Learning What Doesn’t Work For Me

-Over the years I have studied my study habits and I have come up with things that just don’t work for me.
-Index cards are not my friend and neither are all-nighters.
-I get hand cramps by the time I am writing the twentieth index card and I like my sleep before the test.
+Over the years, I have studied my study habits, and I have come up with things that don’t work for me.
+Index cards are not my friend, and neither are all-nighters.
+I get hand cramps by the time I am writing the twentieth index card, and I like my sleep before the test.
 I also realize that studying right before the test doesn’t help me either.
-You have the students with their nose stuck to their study guide until their teacher starts to give them the test, but I don’t do that.
+You have the students with their noses stuck to their study guide until their teacher starts to give them the test, but I don’t do that.
 I put away my study guide well before the test.
-I’ve found that I can’t really learn anything in ten minutes anyway.
-I think about happy thoughts or I browse Pinterest.
+I've found that I can’t really learn anything in ten minutes anyway.
+I think about happy thoughts, or I browse Pinterest.
 Puppies and dessert recipes are the only things I want to think about right before I delve into a test!

 Using Study Guides

 If your teacher is kind enough to give you a study guide, use the study guide.
-If a teacher gives study guides sometimes I will cut back on my reading until I get the study guide, then read only the parts of the book listed on the study guide.
+If a teacher gives study guides, I will sometimes cut back on my reading until I get the study guide and then read only the parts of the book listed on the study guide.
 It does depend on what type of school you go to, though, because some teachers are a lot sneakier…but you can gauge that once you actually get in class.

 Always Learning More About Learning

-Every summer I browse the web for books to read about learning, studying, and college.
+Every summer, I browse the web for books to read about learning, studying, and college.
 I use the summer as my time to learn about learning.
-Normally I wouldn’t have time to read books about studying when I should be studying but during the summer I have time to brush up on my study techniques.
+Normally I wouldn’t have time to read books about studying when I should be studying, but I have time to brush up on my study techniques during the summer.
 Think of learning as a lifelong experience that can always be brushed up on!